andyaiken/dojo/readme.md

 - a **name generator** for NPCs
 - **references** for skills, conditions, and combat actions
 - a **text generator** that can quickly give you whole paragraphs of Elvish, Dwarvish, Orcish, Draconic, and so on
+- a **party reference screen** to show you the party's spoken languages and passive skills at a glance

 ![DM tools](./public/screenshots/dmtools.png)